Your shopping cart is empty.

 Oh, geez.
 I sure enough did.

-My head was pounding, and I had a fever and couldn't lie down for more than 10 minutes without getting up and running to the bathroom.
+My head was pounding, and I had a fever and couldn't lie down for more than a few minutes without getting up and running to the bathroom.
 I was massively dehydrated and weak.

 As soon as I got to a point that I thought I could keep a pill down, I took the first of the antibiotic.